 It’s far too common for infants and toddlers to sustain serious injuries as a result of incidents involving various types of child products, as reported in a recent study published by the American Academy of Pediatrics.
-Children under 3 are hurt in some type of incidents involving dangerous products once every eight minutes.
+Children under age three are hurt in some type of incidents involving dangerous products once every eight minutes.
 Around 66,000 infants are injured every year because of these products.
 In many tragic cases, the lives of the infant and his or her family are forever changed.

 In many other circumstances, however, it is not a problem with the way the product is used, but instead involves a hazard with the product itself.
 In these situations, the path to compensation may be clearer.